- How To Quit

 2Consider Options for Staying

 If you think there’s a chance that your job might turn out to be not so bad after all, or even if you’re just not sure you want to take the risk of leaving, you might want to consider options for staying.

 Maybe you could talk with your supervisor about modifying your job to fit your preferences, or perhaps there’s another job opening within the company that would better suit your needs and experience.

 Even if you hate your job so much that you take periodic breaks throughout the day to cry in the car on the phone to your mom, it might be worth staying a while if you’ve had trouble finding a job or keeping one.
 After you settle into your job, you might find that you like it much more than you thought was possible.

-Your employer might appreciate your kind gesture, or they might tell you to screw off and leave immediately — but it’s still best to be as considerate as possible and offer your help.
+Your employer might appreciate your kind gesture, or they might tell you to leave immediately — but it’s still best to be as considerate as possible and offer your help.

-Once you’ve decided you’re ready to blow this popsicle stand, it’s time to meet face-to-face with your boss so you can tell him your decision in person.
+Once you’ve decided you’re ready to quit, it’s time to meet face-to-face with your boss so you can tell them your decision in person.
 Even though resigning in person is painful and awkward, it shows that you’re professional and gives you the chance to control how you’re going to be interpreted.